 Our Secret Inquietude

 After my father died we were sorting through his papers and found a stock certificate for 100 worthless shares.
 They were all that was left of what had once been his retirement plan.
-He had worked for the company for years when he was young and had such confidence in the leadership that he put virtually everything he had in the stock.
+He had worked for the company for years when he was young and had such confidence in the leadership that he put everything he had in the company stock.
 All his plans for retirement were based on his belief in that single corporation.
 For a time it was well-placed trust and the value soared.
-Then the leadership changed, the value evaporated, and Dad was left with a future that was nothing like what he had planned.
+Then the leadership changed, the value evaporated, and Dad was suddenly left with a future that was nothing like what he had planned.
 I vaguely remember that period because it was about the time he started using the phrase from Oswald Chambers, “Sit loose to things.”

-I’ve been thinking about that and reading Paul’s declaration in Philippians that he had found the “secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.”
+I’ve been thinking about that while reading Paul’s declaration in Philippians that he had found the “secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.”
 It’s not resignation or giving up.
 It is, in a sense, saying that no matter my circumstances I can do everything God has in mind for this time of my life.
 Sometimes that purpose is better served by being in want and other times by having plenty.

 Contentment has been elusive for many of us.
 In fact, it may be more of us feel as Thomas Edison did about it: “Restlessness is discontent — and discontent is the first necessity of progress.
 Show me a thoroughly satisfied man — and I will show you a failure.”